colemanator/arcturus/README.md

 ```

 ## Examples
-Currently we only have one example.
+Currently we only have one example:

 1. [basic](https://github.com/colemanator/arcturus/blob/master/examples/basic/)